 Each Fund offers and issues Shares at their net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
-Each Fund generally offers and issues Shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
-The Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
+Each Fund generally issues Shares in exchange for (a)(i) a basket of securities ("Deposit Securities") and/or (ii) the cash value (i.e., the cash in lieu amount) of any or all of the Deposit Securities ("Deposit Cash") and (b) a specified cash payment ("Cash Component").
+Each Fund also generally redeems its Shares only in Creation Unit aggregations for (a)(i) a basket of securities included in its portfolio ("Fund Securities") and/or (ii) the cash value (i.e., the cash in lieu amount) of the Securities and (b) a specified cash payment ("Cash Redemption Amount").
+The Trust reserves the right to permit or require the substitution of a cash in lieu amount to replace any Deposit Security or any Fund Security in connection with the purchase or redemption, respectively, of a Creation Unit.
 Shares are listed on the NYSE Arca, Inc. (the "Exchange") and trade on the Exchange at market prices that may differ from the Shares' NAV.
 Shares are also redeemable only in Creation Unit aggregations, primarily for a basket of Deposit Securities together with a Cash Component.
 A Creation Unit of the Hoya Capital Housing ETF generally consists of 25,000 Shares.
 A Creation Unit of the Hoya Capital High Dividend Yield ETF generally consists of 10,000 Shares, though this may change from time to time.
 As a practical matter, only institutions or large investors purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares are not redeemable securities.